hertogp/imagine/README.md

     class
     ```

-  Use `imagine` as class to get the module's docstring (ie this text) or one
+  Use `imagine` as class to get the module's docstring (ie this text) and/or one
-  of the commands you're interested in.
+  or more of the commands you're interested in, each on a separate line.
 ```

 Individual Classes